Preparing for Your Tattoo

 Fine linework benefits from a gentle start:

-• Keep your schedule light after your appointment.
+Keep your schedule light after the appointment

 Appointment Day